Dhinakaran's attempts to break AIADMK will not fructify, says Palaniswami | Politics

-Tamil Nadu ChiefMinister K Palaniswami on Wednesday charged AMMK leader TTVDhinakaran with conspiring to break the ruling AIADMK, butasserted his dreams will not fructify as theworker-dominated party will remain united.
+Continuing hisattack on AMMK leader TTV Dhinakaran, Tamil Nadu ChiefMinister K Palaniswami on Wednesday charged him withconspiring to break the ruling AIADMK, but asserted his dreamswill not fructify as the worker-dominated party will remainunited.

-The party will never allow ''one family to rule'' thestate, he said.
+The AIADMK will never allow ''one family to rule'' thestate, Palaniswami, on a campaign tour ahead of the assemblyelections likely in April, said.

-Some conspired to wrest control of the party but theefforts have to be thwarted by the alert ruling party workers,Palaniswami said at an election rally here.
+Some conspired to wrest control of the party but theefforts have to be thwarted by the alert ruling party workers,Palaniswami said at an election rally in Krishnagiri inWestern part of the state.

+Later, speaking to reporters in Salem, he assertednobody can create ''even the slightest split'' in the party.

-The AIADMK joint coordinator said the party has placeonly for the loyal and hardworking and even a worker with suchattributes can become chief minister.
+In the election meeting, the AIADMK joint coordinatorsaid the party has place only for the loyal and hardworkingand even a worker with such attributes can become chiefminister, a reference to himself.

 In his address, in an apparent reference to Dhinakaran,Amma Makkal Munnetra Kazhagam leader and nephew of expelledAIADMK leader V K Sasikala, the chief minister alleged he hadearlier also tried to topple the government and break theparty.

-Eighteen AIADMK MLAs siding with Dhinakaran hadrebelled against Palaniswami in 2017 after he merged hisfaction with that of now deputy CM O Panneerselvam.
+Eighteen AIADMK MLAs loyal to Dhinakaran had rebelledagainst Palaniswami in 2017 after he merged his faction withthat of now deputy CM O Panneerselvam.

-However, the Amma (late CM J Jayalalithaa) governmentcontinued due to unity even as all efforts to destabilise itwere countered, he said.
+However, the Amma (late CM J Jayalalithaa) governmentremained in power due to unity and all efforts to destabiliseit were countered, he said.

 AIADMK will never accept this, he said.